 - Subdivision marks—Lines drawn at the scale bar subdivisions

-You can symbolize each type differently on the Properties tab by pressing the Symbol button under the corresponding mark type and making adjustments as needed.
-Use the Frequency drop down list to determine what marks are displayed and the Position drop-down list to set where the marks are drawn in relation to the scale bar.
+You can symbolize each type differently on the Properties tab by clicking the Symbol button under the corresponding mark type and making adjustments as needed.
+Use the Frequency drop-down list to determine which marks are displayed, and use the Position drop-down list to set where the marks are drawn in relation to the scale bar.
 For example, there are options for drawing above or below the scale bar.

 For any scale bar type, change the symbology using the Symbol button.
-For line scale bars, you can optionally check Stepped to draw the scale bar with angled lines based on the set Height.
-For bar scale bars, you can set the Height to determine how tall the bar is and choose an option from the Style drop-down to determine how the alternate bar symbols are shown.
+For line scale bars, you can optionally check Stepped to draw the scale bar with angled lines based on the Height value.
+For bar scale bars, you can set the Height value to determine how tall the bar is and choose an option from the Style drop-down menu to determine how the alternate bar symbols are shown.
 The Style drop-down menu is not available for single division scale bars, because they don't support the various two symbol styles.